 How Whit Monday is Celebrated

-Whit Monday is not a day of obligation in the United States, but churches around the country will organize prayer rallies, comprising prayers and street processions.
+Whit Monday is not a day of obligation for Catholics, but churches around the country will organize prayer rallies, comprising prayers and street processions.